Product photography is very important these days.

 Repeat this until the image is clean.

-The colours of the product in the photo have to match the product in real life.
+The colors of the product in the photo have to match the product in real life.
 When people order something, they want to receive the product from the photo.

 They will be disappointed if it doesn’t look the same.